What is a Chemical Engineer?

 Chemical engineers use science and math principals to create easier and safer chemical materials and energy for people.

-What is the job outlook for chemical engineers?
+What is the job outlook?

 According to the Bureau of Labor Statistics, chemical engineers have a job growth rate of about 8% from 2020 to 2030.

-What qualities should chemical engineers have?
+What qualities should these engineers have?

 Chemical engineers need math, analytical skills, interpersonal skills, and problem-solving skills.
 Chemical engineers also need to have creativity and ingenuity.

-How long does it take to become a chemical engineer?
+How long does it take to get into this field?

 Generally a bachelor's degree is required to work in chemical engineering.
 Bachelor's degrees take about 4 years to complete.

-How much do chemical engineers make?
+How much do they make?

 The salary of chemicals engineers depends on the specific job.
 Chemicals engineers can make between $62,000 to $116,000 according to PayScale.